Game Screens

 Life of Climb is therefore coded entirely in GDScript, a language based on Python.

 The most challenging area of programming was the character movement.
-Inverse kinematics are calculated each cycle with anything up to 4 points of contact to pivot from, up to 12 joints interacting in between them.
+Inverse kinematics are calculated each frame with up to 4 points of contact and 12 pivots.

 Publishing